diamond-diadem/diamond-diadem.github.io/content/en/codes/start-here/home.md

 {{< callout context="note" title="" icon="info-circle" >}}

-In this section, you will be able to download Apptainer images for codes available from this website.
+In this section, you will be able to download Apptainer images for codes available on this website.
 For scientific computing as well as data visualisation

 {{< /callout >}}